harej/SkyChat/README.md

  SkyChat is using skynet, ...

 # Important
- All data on SkyChat is public, if a user is dedicated enough he can by modifiying the client get access to all the data, but that shouldn't be a problem on already public servers.
+ All data on SkyChat is public, meaning if a user is dedicated enough he can by modifiying the client get access to all the data, but that shouldn't be a problem on already public servers (note: message encryption is in works so private servers and dm's will be safe).

  At the moment Skynet is very slow, and the messages can take up to 20 seconds (averaging 8 seconds) to get fully sent.
 This will improve with developers optimizing Skynet.